billmullen42/billmullen42.github.io/essays/Meteorite_The_Movie_Pitch.md

   - Linux
 ---

-Screenwriter: Thank you for this opportuninty, I'll get right into it.
+Screenwriter: Thank you for this opportunity, I'll get right into it.
 What we have here is a spin on the classic coming of age tale.
 Our screenplay begins with a chance encounter between our hero and destiny, when he meets a powerful being that fell from the sky, an exile from the Land of Stable Builds.
 Once one of many meteors, this particular one is destined - some say cursed - to be the fabled Meteorite.

 Panelist 1: I'm sorry, meteor, Meteorite?